IdolFest/event-website/src/markdown-pages/policies.md

 ## Events (Programming)

-All attendees and staff providing content including, but not limited to panels and performances at US IdolFes (referred to in this section as “presenters”) are expected to abide by the content rating as well as providing content that aligns with the scope and mission of our event.
+All attendees and staff providing content including, but not limited to panels and performances at U.S. IdolFes (referred to in this section as “presenters”) are expected to abide by the content rating as well as providing content that aligns with the scope and mission of our event.
 To ensure this process is followed through, we maintain an application process for all presenters of which its opening and closing are announced on social media and hosted on our website.
 Content presented at USIF is hand-selected by members of our staff to ensure that the content aligns with our standards and follows all expectations for USIF content.

 USIF staff are permitted to apply to provide content unless otherwise directed by a USIF Department Head.
 Staff are held to the same standards listed above for all other attendees and must complete the same application.
 Any USIF staff involved in the process of reviewing applications are not permitted to participate in the review of their own application and are advised to not participate in the review process altogether.